WeWork: Or the Making and Breaking of a $47 Billion Unicorn: Production

 In October 2020, it was announced Jed Rothstein would direct the film, with Hulu set to distribute.
 Campfire's Ross Dinerstein also produced alongside executive producers Rebecca Evans and Ross Girard from Campfire, Tim Lee, Michael Cho and Mimi Rode from Olive Hill Media, Travis Collins, Kyle Kramer and Randall Lane from Forbes and Danni Mynard.

 Release

 The film had its world premiere at South by Southwest on March 17, 2021.
 It was released on April 2, 2021, on Hulu.

 Reception

 WeWork: Or the Making and Breaking of a $47 Billion Unicorn holds a 77% approval rating on review aggregator website Rotten Tomatoes, based on 56 reviews, with a weighted average of 6.40/10.
-The film won an Emmy for Outstanding Business and Economic Documentary on September 28, 2022.
+The film won a News and Documentary Emmy for Outstanding Business and Economic Documentary on September 28, 2022.
 Recipients include Executive Producers Michael Cho, Mimi Rode, Tim Lee, Travis Collins, Rebecca Evans, Ross Girard, Kyle Kramer, Randall Lane, Danni Mynard, Producer Ross M. Dinerstein, and Director Jed Rothstein.
 The site's critics consensus reads, "It's hard to ignore the parts that are left unexamined, but WeWork: Or the Making and Breaking of a $47 Billion Unicorn does well enough by its real-life stranger-than-fiction story."